 Setup

 I’ve setup hundreds of Lexmark printers over the years so it may be hard to gauge whether it’s hard or easy compared with other printers.
-Still I would say Lexmark has average difficulty.
-There are no odd or obscure steps involved.
-Yet as a business class printer it doesn’t have a setup utility to automate setup.
+In my experience the Lexmark C3326dw was average difficulty.
+I didn’t find any odd or obscure steps.
+Yet for a business class printer I found it doesn’t have a setup utility to automate setup.

 Whether it’s wired or wireless, the network info needs entered manually on a 2 line display.
 Typically this will be a task for the IT department but it isn’t as hard as it sounds, As long as you have the network info and some patience you can overcome the 2 line display.

-Once available on the network you can access the web interface.
+Once available on the network I accessed the web interface.
 Lexmark did a great job designing their web interface.
 It has a block layout with many visuals.
 The status, supply levels, and configuration are all readily available.

 Driver setup is simple for mobile devices, tablets, or Mac’s with the Airprint and Mopria print services.
 This process is automatic and quick.
 For Windows, Linux, or other systems the print driver will need installed.